elixir-lang/elixir-lang.github.com/_posts/2014-08-07-elixir-v0-15-0-released.markdown

 The task above can now be invoked as `mix hello`.

-While defining a task is the optimum for way for projects and libraries to provide tasks, they are considerably verbose for defining tasks in your own projects.
+Defining custom Mix tasks is useful for projects and libraries that want to better integrate with the standard development workflow for Elixir.
+However, it is a bit verbose for creating one-off tasks or tasks to be used only locally in a given project.

 Furthermore, so far Mix did not allow developers to extend existing tasks.
 For example, imagine you want to perform some extra work when `mix clean` is invoked.
 Up to this release, it was not possible.